Lance Rentzel: Regular season

+Postseason

 Personal life

 In April 1969, Rentzel married Joey Heatherton, an actress, dancer, and singer, in New York City.
-After his indecent exposure charge (see above), Heatherton filed for divorce on September 18, 1971, and it became final in 1972.
+After he was charged with indecent exposure for exposing himself to a 10-year-old girl in November 1970, Heatherton filed for divorce on September 18, 1971.
+At the time, Rentzel was in New Orleans with the Rams for their season opener.
+The couple's divorce became final the following year.